zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

       1. Add the address or addresses to *Name Servers* for *Name*.
       2. Go to next server name server name.

-   2. Create one A query and one AAAA query for the *Name*.
+   2. Create the following two [DNS queries][DNS Query]:
+      1. Query type A and *Name* as the query name and the RD flag set true ("A Query").
+      2. Query type AAAA and *Name* as the query name and the RD flga set true ("AAAA Query").

    3. Send the two queries doing normal recursive lookup to a resolver.

-   4. If CNAME is returned for the *Name*, then follow that, possibly in several steps, and use the resulting IP address or addresses.
+   4. If the [DNS Responses][DNS Response], if any, contains a list of A or AAAA records (follow any CNAME chain) in the answer section then remember the IP addresses for next step.

    5. Collect all IP addresses for the *Name* and add the address or addresses to *Name Servers* for that *Name* and go to next *Name*.

 4. Output the *Name Servers*.

 ### Outputs

-* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* A set of name servers, where each unique name server name links to a possibly empty set of its IP addresses:
+  * Non-empty set: The normal case.
+  * Empty set: No addresses were available, also a normal case.
+  * Undefined set: [Get-Undel-Data] returned an empty or undefined set.

 ### Special procedural requirements